craftcms/docs/docs/4.x/installation.md

 There is no one-size-fits-all deployment strategy for a Craft project, but we’ve collected our most salient advice in the [Deployment Best Practices](kb:deployment-best-practices) Knowledge Base article.

 Regardless of your target infrastructure, it’s important to define a workflow for yourself and your collaborators.
-That process begins
+Starting a project from a local environment sets a precedent for the flow of code and configuration; while it is _possible_ to scaffold a project directly on a remote host, maintaining a single source of truth for the site will become difficult with changes being made in multiple places, by multiple parties, or without a means of testing those changes in isolation.

 ### Troubleshooting